Pros and Cons

 TorFX has quite a complete offering of foreign exchange and payment options.
 TorFX’s assistance can save a lot of hassle and money and is highly recommended for immigration and expatriation purposes.

-Additionally, the firm also offers up-to-date currency updates on its blog, which was chosen as a top currency blog on our Currency Blog Awards page.
-All registered clients will receive daily updates by email.
+Additionally, the firm also offers up-to-date currency updates on its blog, which was chosen as a top currency blog as part of MoneyTransferComparison’s Currency Blog Awards.
+All registered clients will receive daily updates by email should they opt-in.

 Unlike the previous design of the site, the new design is mobile friendly and very easy to navigate on mobile.